vivekn/vivekn.github.io/source/_posts/2014-11-16-yosemite-battery-issues.markdown

 comments: true
 categories: mac osx
 ---
 After upgrading OSX to Yosemite, I noticed a sharp rise in battery usage in sleep mode.
-I usually close the lid, instead of shutting down and used to get a really good battery backup on my Air.
+I usually close the lid, instead of shutting down and used to get a really good battery life on my Air.
 But after the upgrade, I would lose about 30-40% of the charge overnight.

 So when you close the lid and your mac enters sleep mode, it is still running, only the displays have been turned off.
 After some time, memory is flushed to disk and it actually enters sleep mode.
 Turns out Apple have increased the delay for this to happen in the default configuration.
 To view your power management settings, use the command line tool **pmset**.